 Whilst you might have the strongest relationships in place now, tomorrow a business might be sold, there might be new management, we might have a new GFC.
 Whilst a contract won’t prevent all problems from ever arising, it will at least put you in a much more powerful position to demand compliance with an agreement by another party.

-Today I wanted to talk about the cost benefit analysis of an organization spending proper time and effort in developing (and properly finalising) a contract.
+Today I wanted to talk about the cost benefit analysis of an organisation spending proper time and effort in developing (and properly finalising) a contract.
 The underlying driver of this topic is that often businesses become so busy that having the time to develop a contract properly is seen as an unnecessary luxury, unless there is some major risk that warrants the time involved.

 As a lawyer, I am in a position where I see lots of examples of problems caused by a lack of proper contracts, or by the use of an inappropriate contract.
 People rarely come to visit their lawyer to discuss all the contracts that are working perfectly!
 So whilst I might not be in the best position to talk about the contracts that are most often successful, I can certainly reflect on areas of regular argument.